santry/flickr_tags/README.markdown

 ===============
 Thanks to [John Long][3] for creating Radiant and to [Flickr][2] for providing a great photo-sharing community.

+Modifications by Frank Louwers:
+  * enable caching, as it takes about 8 sec to do a Flickr request...

 [1]: http://radiantcms.org
 [2]: http://flickr.com